karaoc/dayz.test/[Server-Hosting]-Preparation-for-next-update-Lastest-changes.md

 * 1 new Wooden Pillar
 * 1 new Metal Pillar
 * 2 new Metal Floors (large square and rectangular)
-* Added Pillar Kit.
+* Added Pillar Kit
 * Added new BaseBuilding kits you can't craft (for each variants).
-This is meant for servers balancing BaseBuilding with buyable kits at Traders.
+This is meant for servers balancing BaseBuilding with buyable kits at Traders

 ### Improved Snapping